 I think I have landed in the world from pastels, after a decade of bright full-color artwork.
 Here's the latest abstract painting that I just made for my friend in Canada who wanted just that.

 She wanted a pure abstract made with the colors of her new sofa, her flooring, her dining room chairs and those lovely turquoise and blue hues that she likes.
 And there it is.
-It’s huge!
-60 x 24″.
-Don’t know if you can call it art as its literally made to please and match her living room!
-She’s happy with it, that’s the main thing.
+It's huge!
+60 x 24".
+Don't know if you can call it art as it's literally made to please her and match her living room!
+She's happy, that's the main thing.
 Want a tutorial or tips on how to make your own loft artwork?
 Or commission an abstract artwork for your living room?

 I learned knitting as a teenager.
 Did not knit for most of my life - too busy with my 'day job', and then my baby.
 Never learned to crochet till 10 years ago.
 These are flowers on my craft work table.
 The circles were meant to become a crochet girls cardigan.
 The pretty crochet flowers, well, they go with just about anything, right?!